JulianNicholls/Modern-React-and-Redux/README.md

 ## Progress

-I have completed the first Redux app at episode 145, and I am now circling back to the Youtube app.
+I have completed the first Redux app at episode 145, and I am now returning to the Youtube app.

 ## Differences from Stephen